junxit/us-congress-bills-113/metadata.md

 - 2014-03-13 — Roll call votes on amendments in House
 - 2014-03-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2403)
 - 2014-03-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2014-03-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.